2014 Bolivian general election: Other alliances among parties

 Official alliances between parties allow for joint candidates and ballot lines.
 These must be finalized by the July 14 deadline for candidacies.
-Aside from the Democrat Unity Coalition, other political forces engaged in alliance talks.
+Aside from the Democratic Unity coalition, other political forces engaged in alliance talks.

 The largest opposition parties—the Democrats (MDS), National Unity Front (UN; convener of the Broad Front), and Without Fear Movement—held a variety of talks discussing possible alliances from late 2013 through June 2014.
 In the end, the Democrats and National Unity were able to reach an agreement, while the Without Fear Movement remained separate.

 Seven smaller parties—Revolutionary Nationalist Movement, Nationalist Democratic Action, New Republican Force, Civic Solidarity Union, Front for Victory, Andean Amazonic Power, and Colla Power—reported progress towards a common alliance on June 18.
 The bloc would be called United for Bolivia (Unidos por Bolivia), and a congressional deputy involved in alliance talks promised it would be finalized on June 25.
 Several of these parties—Nationalist Democratic Action, New Republican Force, the faction of the Revolutionary Nationalist Movement led by Johnny Torres, as well the Revolutionary Left Movement (MIR), Bolivian Socialist Falange (FSB), and New Citizen Power (NPC)—threw their support behind the Christian Democrats and candidate Jorge Tuto Quiroga.